MichMich/XMCircleType/README.md

 ## What is it?

-`XMCircleType` is a UIView that allows you to display an NSString as a cicular text.
+`XMCircleTypeView` is a UIView that allows you to display an NSString as a cicular text.
 Is will take font kerning into account, so no weird spacings.

 ## So what does it look like?